 From the word itself, this type of solder is without lead.
 Lead-free solder started to be commercially available when manufacturers started to move away from lead-based solders because of the health hazards it poses to people.
 One of the most popular lead-free alloys is a 96.5/3/0.5 alloy with 96.5 percent tin, 3 percent silver, and 0.5 percent copper.
 However, it is harder to work with this solder as it has higher melting point than that of lead solder.
 Nonetheless, they are safer and more environment-friendly.
 Lead-free alloys are typically more expensive than lead alloy solders.

 Silver alloy solder is typically used by jewelers and machinists.
 It requires a higher temperature source than lead based solders.
 However, it is much stronger than lead solder.
 Silver alloy solder can be either lead-free or combined with lead.
 To prevent an effect called silver migration, silver was originally added to lead solder.
 Lead alloy solders with silver, such as 62/36/2 solder with 62 percent tin, 36 percent lead, and 2 percent silver are expensive, and the beneﬁts aren’t always worth the extra cost.

 Tips for Good Soldering Technique

 - Have a soldering iron that suits you.
-You can also have a solder stand or a complete soldering station with complete tools and equipment.
+Soldering stations make soldering easy and straightforward..

-- Do not move parts until the solder has cooled.
+- Do not move the parts until the solder has cooled.